rcprcp/PS3-Bitcoin-Mining/README.md

 The Cell/BE processor is a dual-core PPC (Power PC) chip, clocked at 3.2Ghz.
 There is one Cell/BE in the PS3, there are 2 in an IBM QS20 blade.
 The PS3 has 256 Mb of memory, which is not a huge amount of memory, but more than enough for bitcoin mining.
 Cell/BE chips are manufactured with 8 SPEs (Synergistic Processing Elements) attached.
 On the PS3, Linux identifies 7 of the SPEs, reserves one for the System, leaving application developers with access to 6 of the SPEs.

 Each SPE is actually a 4-way vector processor which you can program in the SIMD (Single Instruction Multiple Data) model.
-You load and store data in quadwords (4 x 32 bit words).
+The processor loads and stores data in quadwords (4 x 32 bit words).
 SIMD refers to the fact that each operation, say an add or a multiply, is applied to all 4 elements of the quadword simultaneously.
-Each of the 4 32-bit words in the quadword are referred to as lanes, and each instruction executes simultaneously on all 4 words.
-Given th eright problem, algorithm and implementation, vector processing executes 4 times as much work as a standard scalar processor.
+Each of the 32-bit words in the quadword are referred to as lanes, and each instruction executes simultaneously on all 4 lanes.
+Given the right problem, algorithm and implementation, vector processing executes 4 times as much work as a standard scalar processor.

 There are several challenges to programming the SPE processor.
-First, the SPE has a very small amount of local memory - only 128k.
-The SPEs do not have direct access to the PPCs memory.  in with programming the SPE processor.
+The SPEs do not have direct access to PPC memory. the SPE has a very small amount of local memory - only 128k.
+Data is moved from the PPC memory to the SPE memory in with a sort of DMA programming.
 The largest one, which we sidestep in Bitcoin mining, is that you have to manage data flow to the procesor itself.
 The there are a few challenging aspects of SIMD programming.
 One point to note is that you really have to have an embarassingly parallel problem to get the full effect of processing 4 data elements at a time.
 If you have a lot of decision logic or other scalar code, you will not see a huge benefit from SIMD programming.

 As it turns out calculating SHA-256 for Bitcoin Mining is a great match for the Cell/BE architecture.